sparkle-project/sparkle-project.github.io/documentation/upgrading/index.md

 The deprecated `SUUpdater` in 2 is now a stub that uses both a `SPUUpdater` and `SPUStandardUserDriver`.

-If you create a `SPUUpdater` instance programatically, you can now create an updater that can update other Sparkle-based bundles and/or an updater that can use your own `SPUUserDriver` / user interface. [sparkle-cli](/documentation/sparkle-cli) makes use of both features as an example.
+If you create a `SPUUpdater` instance programatically, you are now able to create an updater that can update other Sparkle-based bundles and/or an updater that can use your own `SPUUserDriver` / user interface. [sparkle-cli](/documentation/sparkle-cli) makes use of both features as an example.

 `SPUUpdater` and its delegate `SPUUpdaterDelegate` (unlike `SUUpdater`) do not contain any user-interface or AppKit logic.
 The UI bits were separated into classes implementing `SPUUserDriver` and its delegates.
 A developer writing their own updater user interface may choose to use the new `SparkleCore` framework which strips out the UI bits that Sparkle provides out of the box.